thesephist/oak/README.md

 }
 ```

-Besides the normal set of arithmetic operators, Magnolia has a few strange operators.
+Besides the normal set of arithmetic operators, Oak has a few strange operators.

 - The **assignment operator** `:=` binds values on the right side to names on the left, potentially by destructuring an object or list.
 For example: